TADA-A/TADA-A/README.md

 --mut_file

-A DNM bed file with three columns, separated by "\t" chr \t start(0-based) \t end(1-based)
+A string representing a DNM bed file with three columns, separated by "\t".
+Notice, here the mutation file does not need to have allele information. chr \t start(0-based) \t end(1-based)

 --window_file